networktocode/workshop-implementing-cicd-documentation/Lab_4_Source_Code_Checks/README.md

 These are the two assumptions before you should push your code up:

 1. Ensure you've updated your Nornir inventory files from [here](README.md#run-containerlab-topology-and-update-the-nornir-inventory).
 2. Navigate to the main `.gitlab-ci.yml` pipeline file and update your tag to what you deployed in the first lab.
+Make sure to update the tag with the one you created!

 ```yml
 ---